DataDog/hiring-engineers/answers.md

 ### Feedback

 I really enjoyed taking this challenge.
-Although, I got stuck in the installation step due to a permissions issue, I could later figure out my mistake and finish the assignment.
-I got a hands-on experience and a thorough understanding of how powerful data-dog platform is.
-Thank you for giving me the opportunity to take this challenge!!!
+Although I got stuck in the installation step due to a permissions issue, I was able to figure out my mistake and finish the assignment.
+I got a hands-on experience and a thorough understanding of how powerful the Datadog platform is.
+Thank you for giving me the opportunity to take this challenge!

 ### Candidate LinkedIn Account